Marjaavaan Song Ek Toh Kum Zindagani: Nora Fatehi Sets The Dance Floor On Fire Once Again!

 Interestingly, one of the major reasons why Nora agreed to do the song 'Ek Toh Kum Zindagani' in Marjaavaan without charging any money is because she feels obliged to filmmaker Nikkhil Advani and producer Bhushan Kumar who offered her the song 'Dilbar' in Satyameva Jayate, considered to be a turning point in her career.

-Nora has always been grateful and humbled by the opportunity Nikkhil Advani and Bhushan Kumar have given her with both Dilbar and Saki Saki and she feels its always an honour to work with them.
+Nora has always been grateful and humbled by the opportunity Nikkhil Advani and Bhushan Kumar have given her with both Dilbar and Saki Saki and she feels it's always an honour to work with them.

 In an official statement, the 'Dilbar' girl said, "Both Bhushan Kumar and Nikkhil Advani sir gave me an opportunity of a lifetime with Dilbar and Saki Saki and I will always be grateful to them for their belief and trust in me and becoming the guiding force of my journey in Bollywood.
 Nikkhil sir works really hard in the way he positions his movies and songs, whether it is the script or the visuals.
 It is always a delight to work with him and his team."